 We were sitting on the lip of a waterfall in a remote area due to a wrong turn.
 This wrong turn, along with the incoming ocean tide, forced us to this unexpected place.
 What we found was a spectacular roosting spot on the edge of a waterfall!
 This was just one of several memorable moments in a seven day backpacking adventure with my sixteen year old daughter on the famous West Coast Trail.

 The trip was originally planned with a larger group of people, all of whom backed out.
-We were determined to go anyways, even by ourselves!
+We were determined to go anyway, even by ourselves!
 So we headed out to blaze the trail.
-During those seven days together we made lifelong memories, shared great experiences, and bonded even more deeply as dad and daughter.
+During those seven days together we made lifelong memories, shared great experiences and bonded even more deeply as dad and daughter.

 Investments & Long Term Dividends